 [Keep reading for your chance to win all four of these CD's]

-From CMP favorites Lucky Diaz and the Family Jam Band, iFant?¡stico! is available for download.
-This is one collection of songs that will have you sweaty dancing to on any summer day.
+From CMP favorites Lucky Diaz and the Family Jam Band, Fantastico is one collection of songs that will have you sweaty dancing to on any summer day.
 Kicking off with the fast-paced La Vibora, the CD features plenty of our favorite Lucky Diaz songs redone in Spanish like Blue Bear (Oso Azul), Say What?
 (Que Dices?), and Let’s Dance (A Bailar).
 Grab a copy of the lyrics here and impress your kids with your fluency.
-(Also available for download or CD-R at Amazon.)

 The Grammy-award winning Okee Dokee Brothers teach some basic Spanish vocabulary through music on their release for Kids Love Languages, iExcelente Fabuloso!
 With their clear pronunciation and repetition of key phrases, even I picked up a few terms in a couple of listenings.
 Their songs cover numbers, days of the week, fruits, parts of the body, the alphabet, and other basics.
 Following the 13 songs is a bilingual explanation of each one which definitely is more “schooly”, but great if you want the kids to do a bit of painless summer learning.

 Philly’s Mister G mixes English and Spanish in his delicious bilingual treat, Chocolalala.
 With lots of Latin beats, kids are sure to pick up a few new Spanish words, though this is one very listenable CD even if you can’t translate the lyrics in your head.
 A bit more sophisticated in sound, this CD should appeal to older kids as well as the little ones.